m-lamonaca/programming-notes/Android/Activity.kt.md

 ### Make the request

-Subsequnt requests sould be delayed to avoid allowing the user to make too frequent requests.
+Subsequent requests should be delayed to avoid allowing the user to make too frequent requests.

 ```kotlin
 private lateinit var queue: RequestQueue